avalkon/auto-refresh/README.md

 # auto-refresh
 Python tool to automatically refresh, acquire and submit in Raterhub

-The installer installs all necessary dependencies.
+The installer creates a venv, installs the necessary pip and apt dependencies and creates a .desktop file to access the program from the menu.
+The uninstaller removes the pip installed dependencies, but not the apt installed dependencies.

-To install on Linux:
+To install on Ubuntu-based Linux:

 cd ~/Downloads